Yashaswini-S1/AI-Resume-Screening-Agent-/README.md

 Build a reliable and explainable AI agent that helps recruiters screen and prioritize candidates faster while keeping humans in control of the final hiring decision.

-**Tip:** Replace `YOUR-USERNAME` and `Your Name` before pushing it to GitHub.

-Take my name as Yashaswini S

-Memory updated
-Sure.
-Replace the Author section with:

 n AI-Powered Resume Screening Agent